 Install a marble imitation quartz

 If you feel you absolutely must get a natural stone for your countertop, then you're better off buying quartz than marble.
 It's cheaper, it's easier to clean and maintain, and unless you're an expert, you probably won't see the difference.

 HanStone has several beautiful marble-looking quartz that you could use for your countertops.

 Quartz is more expensive than laminate, so you should plan for a little more money there, but compared to marble, it's a bargain.
 And unless you have a gigantic bathroom countertop, you probably won't need to cover a large surface, making this choice more affordable for smaller bathrooms.

-Other good things about quartz: it's non porous, which means it won't breed bacteria or mold.
+Other good things about quartz: it's bathhouses, which means it won't breed bacteria or mold.
 All you need to do is wipe it clean.
 There are some cleaning and maintenance rules for keeping quartz shiny for years, but they're pretty simple.

 03 of 05